Freakwill/pyrimidine/docs/source/Examples.md

-# Examples and Comparison of Algorithm
+# Examples and Comparison of Algorithms
 [TOC]

-## Examples
+## Example 1

 ### A simple example --- Knapsack problem

-One of the famous problem is the knapsack problem.
+One of the well-known problem is the knapsack problem.
 It is a good example for GA.

 #### Codes